vimalabs/VIMABench/README.md

 ```

 # Task Suite
-VIMA-Bench features 17 representative meta-tasks with multimodal prompt templates, which can be procedurally instantiated into thousands of individual tasks by various combinations of textures and tabletop objects.
+VIMA-Bench features 17 representative tasks with multimodal prompt templates, which can be procedurally instantiated into thousands of individual instances by various combinations of textures and tabletop objects.

 | Task Name                                         | How to Create                             | Demonstration                                     |
 |---------------------------------------------------|-------------------------------------------|---------------------------------------------------|